https://give.landtrusttn.org/give/406240/#!/donation/checkout

 President & CEO

 Liz McLaurin believes that land connects us to one another and reminds us that we are a part of the natural world.
-During her fourteen years of service to The Land Trust for Tennessee, Liz has been devoted to ensuring that the organization grows in its strength as one most effective, strategic, and respected land trusts in our nation.
+During her seventeen years of service to The Land Trust for Tennessee, Liz has been devoted to ensuring that the organization grows in its strength as one most effective, strategic, and respected land trusts in our nation.

 Liz was drawn to Tennessee as a student by the sense of place offered by the Domain of Sewanee: The University of the South.
 She started her career in theatre, acting in both New York City and in regional theatre.
 Before joining The Land Trust for Tennessee, Liz held positions at universities, public television and public radio stations, and worked on political campaigns.